zoltan-dulac/progressive-pushstate/README.md

    };
    ```

-   Note that `e` will have a `state` property that will be an object containing the parsed CGI variables of the link that was clicked.
+   Note that `e` will have a `state` property that will be an object containing the parsed query string of the link that was clicked.
 For example, if the URL clicked was `/path/to/page?section=support&level=2`, then the `state` object would be set to

    ```
    {